The Crisis & Trauma Resource Institute was founded

 by Randy Grieser and Heidi Grieser in 2007.

 Fall 2006 – An Idea

-After moving from Morden, MB to Kaslo, BC, while Randy was working as a Counsellor with the Kaslo Community Society, he began envisioning turning material he produced during his Social Work graduate degree into a workshop.
+While Randy was working as a Counselor with the Kaslo Community Society, he began envisioning turning material he produced during his Social Work graduate degree into a workshop.
 He believed in the value of this material and wanted to see it doing good, instead of collecting dust on a shelf.

 Nov.
 2006 – First Effort

 Under the name, “Randy Grieser, Training and Consulting”, 3000 flyers are sent out to various schools and social services agencies.
 These flyers promote two workshops that Randy developed: Crisis Response Planning and Suicide Intervention Skills.
 Although they’ve undergone many revisions since then, we still teach versions of these two workshops.